pangafu/covid-19-prediction-by-country-and-province/README.md

 **NOTICE:**

-The predict value is not accurate unless the confirm value bigger than 1000 and duration > 15 days, so please not be scared and keep patient.
+The predict value is not accurate unless the confirm/deaths/recorverd huge increasment day duration > 2-3 weeks, so please not be scared and keep patient.
 Figures are for reference only.

 **NOTE:**